Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES

 \section{Conclusion}

-In this study, we perform spatially resolved AGN--host galaxy decomposition for a sample of 17 broad-line AGN galaxies at $z \sim 5$ using deep JWST/NIRCam imaging from the JADES survey.
-Our sample consists of broad \ha\ emitters at $z = 3.7$--6.5 identified in the CONGRESS and FRESCO surveys.
+In this study, we performed spatially resolved AGN--host galaxy decomposition for a sample of 17 broad-line AGN galaxies at $z \sim 5$ using deep JWST/NIRCam imaging from the JADES survey.
+Our sample consists of broad \ha\ emitters at $z = 3.7$--6.5 identified in the CONGRESS and FRESCO surveys over the JADES GOODS-N field.
 The image decomposition is carried out using JADES NIRCam observations in up to seven wide bands (F090W--F444W).